 Collaboration as part of their application packet.

-This letter should be written jointly and signed by
+This letter should be written jointly

-with more than one applicant; however, only one
+with only one student.

 Expectations for Faculty/Clinical Mentors